 Here are the protocols I have put in place to ensure that our sessions are as safe as possible;

-- We will run the session for an hour and a half, from 7.30pm to 9pm, two 40 minute sings with a short loo/water break in the middle to ventilate the room.
+- We will run the session for an hour and a half; two 40 minute sings with a short loo/water break in the middle to ventilate the room.

 - We will keep a strict physical distance of at least 2 metres between us and we will bring our own refreshments.

 - In order to stabilise numbers and regularise participation I won’t be running any more drop in sessions.
 All sessions will be booked and paid for in advance and everyone will be required to read this page on my website before attending.

 - We will need to sanitise our hands on entry and exiting the room and observe good hand hygiene throughout our sessions.

 - I will advise the wearing of masks.
 I know that this will be uncomfortable but it has been recommended especially for singers.

 - Making sure the room is large enough to be safely physically distanced and well ventilated